Leopoldthecoder/doctor-jones/README_EN.md

 * [x] An [`npm` package](https://www.npmjs.com/package/doctor-jones) which takes a string and returns the formatted output
 * [x] A [`webpack` loader](https://github.com/Leopoldthecoder/doctor-jones-loader) which formats your strings in `.js`, `.ts`, `.jsx`, `.tsx`, `.vue` files
-* [ ] A Chrome extension which formats the web page you're browsing (under development)
+* [x] A [Chrome extension](https://github.com/Leopoldthecoder/doctor-jones-extension) which formats the web page you're browsing
 * [ ] A ready-to-use website where you can paste some text and get the formatted output, aka. `doctor-jones-as-a-service`, or `DJaaS` (in plan)

 Here "formatting" means: